Best Pigments for Frescos

 What Pigments Work Best in Frescos?

 In fresco painting, the pigments must be able to react chemically with the lime in the wet plaster to become fixed to the wall.
 As a result, not all pigments are suitable for use in fresco painting.
-The best pigments for fresco painting are those that are lightfast, meaning they don't fade over time, and those that are chemically stable and will not react with the lime in the plaster.
+The best pigments for fresco painting are lightfast, meaning they don't fade over time, and they are chemically stable and will not react with the lime in the plaster.

 Here are some pigments that are commonly used in fresco painting:

-3. Synthetic pigments: Synthetic pigments, such as Titanium Dioxide, and the Cadmium family are also commonly used in fresco painting because they are lightfast, chemically stable, and readily available in a wide range of colors.
-They provide a range of bright, vivid colors and are more stable and lightfast than some natural pigments.
+3. Synthetic pigments: Synthetic pigments, such as Titanium Dioxide and the Cadmium family, are also commonly used in fresco painting because they are lightfast, chemically stable, and readily available in various colours.
+They provide a range of bright, vivid colours and are more stable and lightfast than some natural pigments.

 4. Lead-based pigments: Lead white, lead-tin yellow, and other lead-based pigments were widely used in fresco painting, especially during the Renaissance period.
-Although they are not technically lime-proof, they are considered to be stable and durable when used in a lime-based material.
+Although not technically lime-proof, they are considered stable and durable when used in a lime-based material.

-It's important to note that different pigments will react differently with the lime in the plaster and will produce different colors and shades.
+It's important to note that different pigments will react differently with the plaster's lime and produce different colours and shades.
+Often, there is a noticeable colour shift or change as the paint dries

 Cadmium Pigments used with Frescos